robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/remove-k-digits.md

 # Approach
 ## Using Stack
-The length of the given string will be `n`, so the result string witll contain the length of `n-k`.
+The length of the given string will be `n`, so the result string will contain the length of `n-k`.

 We ensure that the output string contains minimum values at their high weightage positions by using a stack.